This page contains great white shark facts for kids (and adults).

 Discover More with Active Wild

-We hope that you have enjoyed our great white shark facts for kids.
+We hope that you have enjoyed our great white shark facts for kids page.

-You can discover more awesome Australian animals on this page: Australian Animals List with Pictures & Facts
+- You can discover some awesome Australian animals on this page: Australian Animals List with Pictures & Facts